Beginning in the fall of 2012, the Kellogg Innovation & Entrepreneurship Initiative (KIEI)

 Professor: James Conley

 This course addresses what entrepreneurs need to know to secure and leverage the intangible, knowledge based assets of their business.
-The course begins with a survey of various intellectual property forms for inventions, original expressions, source identifiers/brands and confidential information etc. We then explore the cost effective paths to registering these intangibles as patents, copyrights, trademarks, or secrets.
-Methods for leveraging IP ownership to realize investment and or exit from the business are reviewed.
+The course begins with a survey of various intellectual property forms for inventions, original expressions, source identifiers/brands, and confidential information, etc., and how they can be used to build a unique selling proposition.
+We explore the cost effective paths to registering these intangibles as patents, copyrights, trademarks, or securing same as trade secrets.
+Methods for leveraging IP ownership to realize investment and/or exit from the businesses are reviewed.
 Case studies explore entrepreneurship challenges in the electronics accessories, sound engineering, and consumer durable contexts.
-Business Law for Entrepreneurs (BLAW-911-A/B)

-- Essentials of the Ruby on Rails web framework
+- the essentials of the Ruby on Rails web framework

 This class is recommended for students who plan to start web-based businesses and want to understand what goes into developing an MVP.
 This class is also recommended for students who want to join start-ups and need to understand the technical aspect of the business in order to communicate with the development team.
 Students will be expected to have a reliable Mac, Windows, or Linux computer that they can rely on to complete homework and projects (detailed setup instructions will be provided).
 IMPORTANT: Attendance is part of the grade, and all students are especially expected to attend the first class.